$\nu$-QSSEP: A toy model for entanglement spreading in stochastic diffusive quantum systems: Dynamics in the - with

 Notice that in both~\eqref{eq:tre} and~\eqref{eq:due} there are diagrams that do not satisfy the momentum conservation at all the vertices.
 To determine the allowed values for the indices $\rho_j,\sigma_j$, which give nonzero steady-state moments, one has to write the generalization of~\eqref{eq:evol-square}.
 One obtains a system of $20$ equations.
 For the diagrams in class $\mathcal{C}_3$ we obtain the following relationships

 Notice that here we do not show diagrams that are trivially related to the ones above.
 For instance, from the leftmost diagram in~\eqref{eq:w-2} one obtains an equivalent one by exchanging $0\to 3$.
-Moreover, from the diagram~\eqref{eq:w-2a} one obtains four equivalent ones by exchanging the labels $1\leftrightarrow 2$, and $0\to 3$ in the isolated loop.
 In the last diagram~\eqref{eq:w-3} one can exchange $0\leftrightarrow 3$.
 Again, the diagrams above have vertices with only two momentum lines.
 Except for the diagrams that violate momentum conservation, the identities above imply that for each diagram in~\eqref{eq:tre}, all the configurations of indices $\rho_j\sigma_j$ give the same steady-state value.
 For the diagrams with two independent momenta, we obtain

 The last identity~\eqref{eq:fou} is obtained by applying the identity~\eqref{eq:id6} to the left vertex, whereas the other constraints are similar to the ones for the diagrams in $\mathcal{C}_3$.
 The only diagram left with two independent momenta gives the relationships